John McClelland (fire fighter)

-John Eamon McClelland (6 June 1951 - 6 November 2022) was a firefighter and later Deacon from Newry, Northern Ireland who served in the fire service from 1968 until his retirement in 2002 and was the Chief Fire Officer of Northern Ireland Fire Brigade from 1996 to 2002.
-He also served as President of St. John's Ambulance and as the chair of governors for St' Mary's High School.
+John Eamon McClelland (6 June 1951 - 6 November 2022) was a firefighter from Newry, Northern Ireland who served in the fire service from 1968 until his retirement in 2002.
+He was the countries sixth Chief Fire Officer of the Northern Ireland Fire Brigade from 1996 to 2002..
+He also served as Chief Executive of organisation.
+He also served as President of St. John's Ambulance and on the chair of governors for St' Mary's High School. in 2017 he was ordained as the First Permanent Deacon in Newry.